-If a Plan of Management is prepared, it must be done in accordance with the legal requirements of the Crown Land Management Act as specified in Division 3.6 of the Act.
+If a Plan of Management is prepared, it must be done in accordance with the legal requirements of the Crown Land Management Act 2016 as specified in Division 3.6 of the Act.
 These requirements are summarised below and in Figure 2.1.

-- A draft Plan of Management may be prepared by a Crown land manager (with the prior consent of the Minister) or as directed by the Minister; - The Crown land manager must undertake any community engagement on a draft plan of management required by a community engagement strategy prepared in accordance with the Crown Land Management Act and requirements of NSW Crown Lands; - The Minister has the final say regarding the content of the plan.
-If the Minister adopts the final version, the Crown land manager must comply with it.
-This means the Crown land manager is not permitted to undertake developments or activities that are not in accordance with the plan; and - The Minister has the right to amend or revoke the plan at any time.
-Any proposal to amend an adopted plan requires community engagement.
+- A draft plan of management may be prepared by the Crown Land Manager (with the prior consent of the Minister) or by the Minister; - The Crown land manager must undertake any community engagement on a draft plan of management required by a community engagement strategy prepared in accordance with the Crown Land Management Act and requirements of NSW Crown Lands; - The Minister has the final say regarding the content of the plan.
+If the Minister adopts the final version, the reserve Land Manager must comply with it.
+This means the Land Manager is not permitted to undertake developments or activities that are not in accordance with the plan; and - The Minister has the right to amend or revoke the plan at any time.
+Any proposal to amend the adopted plan community engagement.

 The community engagement process requires assessment of the current community use and enjoyment of the land and how any proposed dealing or activity could impact this use or enjoyment.
 The engagement process may occur at different levels and include provision of information, consultation or participation.
-Where engagement is undertaken it is a mandatory requirement that the outcomes of community engagement be considered in the decision making process.
+Where engagement is undertaken it is a mandatory requirement that the outcomes of community engagement be considered in the decisionmaking process.
 The engagement process is detailed below.